andrew/ultimate-awesome/README.md

 - [awesome-cancer-variant-databases](https://github.com/seandavi/awesome-cancer-variant-databases) - A community-maintained repository of cancer clinical knowledge bases and databases focused on cancer variants.
 - [awesome-haskell-deep-learning](https://github.com/austinvhuang/awesome-haskell-deep-learning) - In the tradition of "awesome" (curated) lists, this is a list of references and code for doing deep learning in Haskell.
 - [awesome-crawler-cn](https://github.com/liinnux/awesome-crawler-cn) - 互联网爬虫，蜘蛛，数据采集器，网页解析器的汇总，因新技术不断发展，新框架层出不穷，此文会不断更新.
+- [awesome-image-matting](https://github.com/michaelowenliu/awesome-image-matting) - A collection of AWESOME things about image matting.
 - [awesome-illustrations](https://github.com/MrPeker/awesome-illustrations) - A curated list of awesome illustrations & tools ✨.
 - [awesome-web-monetization](https://github.com/thomasbnt/awesome-web-monetization) - 🕶️ Stuffs about Web Monetization.
 Packages, articles, documentation links and others tools.
 - [awesome-huge-models](https://github.com/zhengzangw/awesome-huge-models) - A collection of AWESOME things about HUGE AI models.